Deep French Nails Are The Throwback Trend Set To Be On Everyone’s Tips

 Silver Tips

-Silver nails are hugely popular right now, so it makes perfect sense that nail artist Lucy Brooks would take inspiration from the trending hue for these fun, deep French tips.
+Silver nails are hugely popular right now so it makes perfect sense that nail artist Lucy Brooks would take inspiration from the trending hue for these fun, deep French tips.
+Try & Other Stories Nail Colour in Oyster Grey, £11, for a similar shimmering metallic.

 AdvertisementADVERTISEMENT